 What should I do if my cat is eliminating outside the box?

 What if your cat has already gotten into the habit of doing his business outside the office, so to speak?

-If your cat uses a spot outside the litter box, scrub it clean so your pets won't smell the odor of urine and think that the carpet is the right place to go.
+Scrub your floor.
+If your cat uses a spot outside the litter box, scour it clean so your pets won't smell the odor of urine and think that the carpet is the right place to go.

-Then, we have those cats that like to dig enthusiastically into the litter.
-If you love one of these guys, you'll want to make sure that their box stays full (not too full) of fresh pellets.
-But you also need walls high enough to keep the litter inside the box.
+Then, we have diggers — those cats that like to dig enthusiastically into the litter.
+If you love one of these guys, make sure that their box stays full (but not too full) of fresh pellets.
+But you also need a box with high enough walls to keep the litter inside.

-If your wall is between 5" and 12" high, you're probably good.
+If your wall is between 5 and 12 inches high, you're probably good.
 Our Modkat boxes run a little higher because we want to add margin for your cat.
-But remember that a kitten or mobility impaired cat will need a ramp or other easy entrance for the box.
+But remember that a kitten or mobility impaired cat will need a ramp or other easy entrance for a high box.

-But yes, cats like a clean box.
+Cats like a clean box.
 In fact, many of them also seem to take a particular interest in watching us clean out their bathrooms.
-Who knows why?
 Perhaps they're making sure we wash our hands between cleaning their toilets and preparing their meals.

 In some ways, large cats just want what all cats want — a clean litter box with enough space to turn around and easy access to the entrance/exit.
 As our cats' caregivers, we need to do our part by making sure our plus-size friends have the boxes they need to stay happy and healthy. 🖤🐈

 “It looks nicer than any other hooded or open option we considered.”